Exclusive! Priyanka Agrawal On Working With KV Vijayendra Prasad: I Am A Big Fan Of His Work

 Actress Priyanka Agrawal, best known for her performance in the Malayalam movie 1971, is set to begin work on a heroine-centric film penned by Baahubali writer KV Vijayendra Prasad, and this has created a decent amount of buzz amongst a section of the audience.
 In an EXCLUSIVE interview with FilmiBeat, the Mumbai-based beauty spoke about collaborating with the legendary screenwriter, and added that she is a big fan of his work.

 "I signed this film for KV Vijayendra Prasad as I am a big fan of his work.
 I have seen Baahubali, Makkhi (Eega) and his other films as well.
 He knows how to create emotions and is a terrific writer.
-I have a powerful role in the my movie with him," said Priyanka.
+I have a powerful role in my movie with him," said Priyanka.

 Revealing more about the film, Priyanka said it is her first attempt at comedy and might help her grow as a performer.
-She also revealed that the story is a highlight of her film with KV Vijayendra Prasad.
+She also revealed that the story is the highlight of her film with KV Vijayendra Prasad.

 "This is my first attempt at comedy and I really want to experiment.
 I feel that the story is a key aspect of the film.
 I am getting the space to show my abilities, which will help me evolve as a performer," quipped Priyanka.